 Certified Mail® is an Extra Service provided by the United States Postal Service (“USPS”) that provides you with official verification that your letter was sent and delivered.
 Certified Mail® plays an important role in business and legal affairs as Certified Mail® receipts and delivery confirmations are considered prima facie evidence in legal proceedings by local, state and federal courts across the USA.
-Approximately 190 million pieces of Certified Mail® are mailed each year, according to USPS annual reports.
+Approximately 190 million pieces of Certified Mail® are mailed annually, according to USPS reports.

-How is Certified Mail® used?
+How is Certified Mail® Used?

 - Parties in legal proceedings use Certified Mail® to prove that they mailed relevant documents to other parties, and also that those documents were received.
 Certified Mail® receipts and delivery confirmations are considered prima facie evidence in legal proceeding by local, state and federal courts around the United States.